austin-putz/GenSel/README.md

 GenSel outputs many different output files.
 It generally names them with a number behind it, in case you run multiple runs with the same parameter file.
 So if you title your parameter file `ADG.inp` (you should always name it with the .inp extension) the output will be `ADG.out1`, followed by `ADG.out2`, `ADG.out3`, etc. This will happen for all of the other output files as well (`.mrkRes1`, `.mrkRes2`, etc for example).

+Main output files:
+* base.cgrResn
+* base.cgrResSampelsn
+* base.ghatRELn
+* base.mrkResn
+* base.outn
+* base.outSamplesBINn
+* base.winQTLn
+* base.winVarn

+Where 'n' refers to the analysis number.
+They don't overwrite files like other programs, so they just keep numbering files 1,2,...,n.